 - Term life insurance, which is typically the simplest type of life insurance, pays only if death occurs during the length of time the policy is active (10, 15 and 20 years are the most typical).

-- Permanent life insurance lasts your lifetime, paying a death benefit when you pass away.1
+- Whole life insurance lasts your lifetime, paying a death benefit when you pass away.
+It offers cash value growth and has consistent premium payments for the life of the policy.1

 There are some key factors every buyer should be familiar with when shopping for life insurance, including:

-- Medical exam requirements: In most cases, you will need to undergo a medical exam to qualify for the insurance coverage.
+- Medical exam requirements: In many cases, your medical history can replace the need for a medical exam.
+However, in some cases, you will need to undergo a medical exam to qualify for insurance coverage.

 - Fixed or flexible premium: A life insurance policy with a fixed premium means the premium rate you pay will not change throughout the life of the policy, regardless of your age or health.2 A flexible premium policy, on the other hand, gives the policyholder the ability to customize how the policy is being funded, for example, how long the premiums will be paid.